ddreggors/ocp4-install-config-helper/README.md

-# Install config helper
+# OCP4 Install config helper

-This helper requires some gathering of info.
+The idea of the OCP4 install config helper is simple to show how to automate the steps of customizing your install config.
+This is a POC tool and not a finished product.
+This helper also requires some gathering of info.
 You will need to have some things ready for the variables we use in the template.

 - Assumptions<br />
    - You are working with AWS cloud provider<br />